top of page

 The Publick Pleasure evolved as a way to share American history through the lens of America's musical life and to present unique early American concert repertoire in friendly, creative, and approachable concert settings.
 The Publick Pleasure began with Founder and Artistic Director, Eve Miller's personal research into gigging and concert life in Revolutionary and Federal Era Philadelphia.
 Eve's discoveries about Philadelphia piqued her interest in early American concert life as a whole.

-Over the past two seasons The Publick Pleasure has given performances about Philadelphia's Yellow Fever epidemic of 1793,"Stop the Bells Tolling" Philadelphia Fringe Festival, September 2024; the history of Historic Gloria Dei Old Swedes' Church, "Swedes, Souls and Sailors," January 2025; the effect of refugees from France & St. Domingue on Philadelphia's late 18th century music scene, "Liberté, Egalité, Fraternité" Main Line Early Music Series, November 2024; and the birth of Philadelphia's first subscription concerts, "The Publick Pleasure: Music of 18th century Philadelphia" Main Line Early Music Series, January 2024.
+Over the past three seasons The Publick Pleasure has given performances about Philadelphia's Yellow Fever epidemic of 1793,"Stop the Bells Tolling" Philadelphia Fringe Festival, September 2024; the history of Gloria Dei Old Swedes' Church, "Swedes, Souls and Sailors," January 2025; the effect of refugees from France & St. Domingue on Philadelphia's late 18th century music scene, "Liberté, Egalité, Fraternité" Main Line Early Music Series, November 2024; the music, life, and death of the British spy Major John André, "Sympathy Towards a Soldier," Philadelphia Fringe Festival 2025; and the amazing life of French musician Henri Capron, "A Stranger in the Country," March 2026 among many others.

 SKIP TO MUSICAL COLLABORATORS